 Noel T. Brewer, PhD is Professor of Health Behavior at the UNC Gillings School of Global Public.
 He studies how people make risky health decisions.
 His current work focuses on increasing HPV vaccination, communicating the harms of smoking, and encouraging appropriate use of screening.

-Melissa B. Gilkey, PhD is Assistant Professor of Population Medicine at Harvard Medical School and Harvard Pilgrim Health Care Institute.
+Melissa B. Gilkey, PhD is Assistant Professor of Health Behavior at the UNC Gillings School of Global Public Health.
 With research interests in adolescent health, cancer prevention, and health services research, Dr. Gilkey studies interpersonal and organizational approaches to improving the delivery of HPV vaccine.

 William Calo, PhD is a postdoctoral Research Fellow at the UNC Gillings School of Global Public Health.
 Dr. Calo’s work focuses on cancer prevention and control, dissemination and implementation research, and health disparities.

 Megan E. Hall, MPH is a research associate at the UNC Eshelman School of Pharmacy.
 She is responsible for the planning and implementation of multiple HPV vaccination-related research studies as part of a broader program to increase HPV vaccination among adolescents.

 Jennifer Heisler-MacKinnon, MPH is a project manager at the UNC Gillings School of Global Public Health with a focus on health communications and cancer prevention and control.

 Christine Lathren, MD, MSPH is a physician and project manager at the UNC Sheps Center for Health Services Research.
 She is interested in preventive medicine and improving the quality of clinical care by involving health professionals in educational research activities.

 Jennifer Leeman, DrPH is Associate Professor of Nursing at the UNC School of Nursing.
 Her work focuses on disseminating evidence-based interventions and supporting their implementation in a range of practice settings.